STEMgraph/fcef696e-079c-4d83-b611-7b378bb8ac07/README.md

    It should now succeed, as the package is available in the added repository.

 ### Task 3: Add a Key to the Keychain and Install a Third-Party Package

+Linux package repositories use cryptographic signatures to ensure the authenticity and integrity of their packages.
+These signatures are verified using GPG keys.
+If the key is not available on your system, apt will reject the package source.
+Therefore, before installing software from an external repository, it is essential to add the corresponding GPG key to your system’s trusted keyring.

 1. Try installing a third-party package not found in default repositories: